veltany/WP-Bot-Blocker/readme.txt

 * Enable or disable Recaptcha V3 by choice.
 * Detect malicious traffic by score threshold.
 * Cache Api calls for performance.

+= 2.0.3 =
+* Overhauled the Detection System.
+* Seperate Internal Detection from external API detection.
+* Added "detected by" to block logs.

 == Upgrade Notice ==